 If you’re proofreading onscreen, either with my proofreading stamps or your software’s comment and mark-up tools, it’s worth spending a few minutes to set up the various onscreen elements in an ergonomic fashion as well as familiarizing yourself with basic keyboard shortcuts.

-There are aspects of onscreen work that are speedier – searching for and implementing global changes, for example – while moving between the various mark-up tools is not as quick as using a hand and pen.
+Some aspects of onscreen work are speedier – searching for and implementing global changes, for example – while moving between the various mark-up tools is not as quick as using a hand and pen.
 There are, however, things you can do to compensate and make your onscreen experience more effective.

 1. Make the toolbar work for you